jpweber/labeler/README.md

 Deploy to cluster:
 `kubectl apply -f deploy/`
+or
+`kubectl apply -f <path to github url of file>`

 Remove from cluster:
 `kubectl delete -f deploy/`
+or
+`kubectl apply -f <path to github url of file>`

 View output logs:
 `kubectl logs deployment/labeler -n kube-system`

 ## Configuration
 The configuration is a yaml formatted file that is saved as a config map and then read in at deploy time.
-Below is an exmaple configuration file
+Below is an exmaple configuration file.

 ```